lucas11222/taut/core/main/README.md

 The main process code, runs in the Electron main process before Slack starts.
 Responsible for:

-- Intercepting Electron APIs to inject the preload script and renderer code (plus other tweaks like enabling devtools and bypassing CORS)
+- Monkey patching Electron APIs to inject the preload script and renderer code (plus other tweaks like enabling devtools and bypassing CORS)
 - Reading and watching the config dir for changes
 - Building plugins with esbuild (running in WASM)